Topological equivariant coarse K-homology: Calculations

-in $\Clincat$ which is natural in $X$. \end{prop} \begin{proof} We fix for every object $C$ in $\bC$ an orthogonal sum $(\bigoplus_{g\in G} gC,(e^{C}_{g})_{g\in G})$.
-For any $X$ in $G\BC$ satisfying Condition \ref{efrvgervfvfdvsdfvsdfvs} we will then construct a functor in $\Clincat$ which turns out to be natural in $X$.
-To show that it is a unitary equivalence we will furthermore construct a functor in $\Clincat$ (with no naturality requirements) and unitary isomorphisms
+in $\Clincat$ which is natural in $X$. \end{prop} \begin{proof} By Assumption \ref{wkrhjorhbgrhdfghfgh9} for every object $C$ in $\bC$ we can fix an orthogonal AV-sum $(\bigoplus_{g\in G} gC,(e^{C}_{g})_{g\in G})$.
+For any $X$ in $G\BC$ satisfying Condition \ref{efrvgervfvfdvsdfvsdfvs} we will then construct a morphism in $\Clincat$ which turns out to be natural in $X$.
+To show that it is a unitary equivalence we will furthermore construct a morphism in $\Clincat$ (with no naturality requirements) and unitary isomorphisms